 Beware the burnout

 Blockchain PR firms, in particular, are in “burnout mode” after many of their clients suffered major setbacks in the price of Bitcoin and other cryptocurrencies.
 It’s important not to let that affect morale, and it’s important for the successful crypto PR agency to move forward at full speed.
 Now, more than ever, PR specialists play a key role in helping to revamp corporate reputations, especially in the financial technology space, as governments search for new ways to distribute stimulus funds.
-PR firms must capitalize on this trend.
+Technology PR firms must capitalize on this trend.

 As financial technology solutions take front stage, blockchain PR agencies shouldn’t hesitate to continue in promoting their client’s campaigns.
 Yes, writers are busy.
 Yes, there might be more pressing issues than the latest blockchain protocol.
 But the COVID-19 pandemic is here to stay, and journalists are covering more than just issues affected by it directly.